joeyhanni2/Holberton-style-coding/Placing-Braces-and-Spaces.md

 	}
 ```

-This applies to all non-function statement blocks: `if, switch, for, while`.
+This applies to almost all non-function statement blocks: `if, switch, for, while`.
 **E.g.:**

 ```C